dvlab-research/LISA/README.md

 python3 utils/data_proc_demo.py
 ```

 Besides, we leveraged GPT-3.5 for rephrasing instructions, so images in the training set may have **more than one instructions (but fewer than six)** in the "text" field.
-Users can randomly select one instruction as the text query to obtain a better model.
+During training, users may randomly select one as the text query to obtain a better model.

 ## Citation